qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 of effects shows:

 ![beneficial effects of fast tests](/attachments/blogposts/2020/fast-test-effects-1.jpg)

+> The post-its represent _variables_ - things we can observe or measure.
+A black arrow indicates an effect in the same direction: if _speed of feedback_ goes up, _amount of learning_ also goes up.
+A red arrow with a '-' indicates an opposite effect: the more _mistakes_ we make, the lower the _code quality_.
+The || on an arrow means the effect has a delay.

 **So fast UI tests are great ... but they can have unintended consequences and nudge you towards less optimal design decisions.**